 The Company has issued freestanding warrants to purchase its Series B convertible preferred stock.
 Freestanding warrants for the Company's convertible preferred stock that are classified outside of permanent equity are recorded at fair value, and are subject to re-measurement at the end of every period until the earlier of the exercise of the warrants or the completion of a liquidation event, including the completion of an initial public offering.
 Upon exercise, the Series B convertible preferred stock warrant liability would be reclassified to additional paid-in capital, with any change in fair value recognized as a component of other expense, net.
-Following the Company's initial public offering, the warrants were automatically converted to warrants to purchase shares of common stock (Note 5).
-The Company revalued the Series B convertible preferred stock warrants as of the completion of the initial public offering and reclassified the outstanding preferred stock warrant liability balance to additional paid-in capital with no further re-measurement required as common stock warrants are considered permanent equity.
+Following the Company's initial public offering, the warrants were automatically converted to warrants to purchase shares of common stock.
+The Company revalued the Series B convertible preferred stock warrant liability balance to additional paid-in capital with no further re-measurement required as common stock warrants are considered permanent equity.